piradoiv/html-linklord/README.md

 __Follow/Nofollow__

-LinkLord is able to know if the links are followed or not.
+LinkLord is able to know whether the links are followed or not.

 ```php
 $node->isNoFollow;